-I. Introduction
+Introduction

 Queen Elizabeth II Jubilee School (QEII School) is part of the Federation of Westminster Special Schools.
-It is an all-age (4 - 19) community special school for pupils with severe, profound and multiple learning difficulties.
-This is defined as pupils who present with:
+It is an all-age (4 - 19) community special school for pupils children & young people (CYP) with severe or profound and multiple learning difficulties.
+This is defined as CYP who present with some or all of the characteristics outlined below:

-- complex, profound and multiple learning difficulties where the majority of pupils are not engaged in subject specific learning; - highly complex medical needs including some pupils with life-limiting conditions; and/or a range of severe physical disabilities; and/or complex mental health needs. - severe speech and language disorders resulting in very limited or no verbal communication; - high level of anxiety associated with their learning difficulties which may result in a range of challenging behaviour; - highly complex sensory processing and sensory integration needs.
+- Severe or complex profound and multiple learning difficulties where the-majority of-children and young people are not engaged in subject specific learning; - highly complex medical needs possibly including some CYP with life-limiting conditions; and/or a range of severe physical disabilities; and/or complex mental health needs and severe/complex learning difficulties. - severe speech and language disorders resulting in very limited or no verbal communication; - high level of anxiety associated with their learning difficulties which may result in a range of challenging behaviour; - highly complex sensory processing and sensory integration needs.

-Further details on entry criteria are available in the school's SEN Information Report.
+Further details on entry criteria are available in the school's SEND Information Report.

-2. Designated capacity
+1. Designated capacity

-The current agreed roll of the school is 75 pupils.
-Pupils are placed into classes according to their chronological age and, in certain circumstances, appropriate to their physical and medical needs.
-Classes currently range in size from 6 to 10 pupils.
-Staffing and resources are allocated to individual classes according to the severity and complexity of the learning and behavioural needs evident within the class group.
+The current agreed roll of the school is 85 and CYP are placed into classes with reference to their learning strengths and needs and, in certain circumstances, appropriate to their physical and medical needs.
+Classes typically range in size from 8 to 10 CYP with upper KS4 and Post-16 learners working in more flexible groups as part of their Preparation for Adulthood.
+Staffing and resources are allocated to individual classes according to the severity and complexity of the learning, medical, care and behavioural needs evident within the class group.

-3. Admissions criteria
+2. Admissions criteria